tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/00_Galaxy_introduction.md

 <img src="../img/featurecounts.png" width="700">

 You can expand and shrink any of the panels by clicking the small arrows and dragging the three small lines in the bottom left and right corners of the page.
+To get back to the home page click the logo next to **Galaxy Tufts** on the top left of the page or the **Analyze Data** tab on the top of the page.
 <img src="../img/bottomarrows.png" width="700">

 ## Key Galaxy actions to be familiar with (cite galaxy training materials here)

+For these activities we will be using a single file from the larger dataset that we will use later on in the workshop.

 ### 1. Naming your current history
 1. Go to the **History** panel (on the right)